 Here’s a little taste of what I saw in Western Canada on my road trip:

-And if you’re looking at this photo and thinking “WOW”, I promise you, there’s A LOT more photos and spots like these that I will share with you.
+This place is called Lake Moraine and if you’re looking at this photo and thinking “WOW”, I promise you, there’s A LOT more photos and spots like these that I will share with you.

 But it isn’t just photos:

-My goal with this article is to show you where these heavenly destinations are in Western Canada, so you can go and visit them too so be ready to take down notes and create your own “to see list”.
+My goal with this article is to show you where exactly these heavenly destinations are in Western Canada, so you can go and visit them too so be ready to take down notes and create your own “to see list”.

 While my trip was “only” 7 days, if you’ve read about my of my previous road trips, you’d see 2 things are common: